elix/elix.org/content/KeyboardPagedSelectionMixin.md

 # KeyboardPagedSelectionMixin

 This mixin supplies standard behavior for the Page Up and Page Down keys, mapping those to selection operations.
+The following [ListBox](ListBox) shows the mixin in use:

 [A list box that supports Page Up and Page Down](/demos/listBox.html)